Skip to content

 Roofing in Corpus Christi is a hurricane-coast and salt-air discipline at the most exposed end of the Texas Gulf Coast wind corridor.
 The metro sits inside the Texas Department of Insurance windstorm catastrophe area, and almost every roofing job in coastal Nueces County and the surrounding Aransas, San Patricio, and Kleberg counties has to clear a TDI WPI-8 inspection process for the home to retain Texas Windstorm Insurance Association (TWIA) coverage.
 Add salt-air corrosion exposure that punishes any unprotected metal and a building stock with meaningful concentrations of standing-seam metal and hurricane-rated tile roofs, and you get a market where regulatory compliance and material durability are both binding constraints.

-If your roof is past 12 years old or has been hit in any tropical-storm or hurricane event since 2022, get matched with vetted Corpus Christi roofers.
-Most network pros offer a free inspection and TDI-coordinated WPI-8 process.
+If your roof is past 12 years old or has been hit in any tropical-storm or hurricane event since 2022, talk to Corpus Christi roofers in our network.
+Most network pros offer a no-charge inspection and TDI-coordinated WPI-8 process.

 What's different about roofing in Corpus Christi